HarveyAland/auzre-monitoring-remediation/README.md

 ### 🔍 How It Works

 1. **Metrics Collection**

-    -   Metrics such as CPU, disk, memory, and heartbeat were collected directly from each VM.
+   - Metrics such as CPU, disk, memory, and heartbeat were collected directly from each VM using **Azure Monitor VM Insights**.

-    -   This was enabled through the **Azure Monitoring VM extensions**, which continuously gather performance data and forward it to **Log Analytics Workspace (LAW)**.
+   - These metrics were streamed continuously into the **Log Analytics Workspace (LAW)** for visualization and alert evaluation.

 2. **Log Collection**

-    -   Logs included **Heartbeat, Windows Event Logs, and Linux Syslog**.
+   - Logs included **Heartbeat**, **Windows Event Logs**, and **Linux Syslog** entries.

-    -   A **Data Collection Rule (DCR)** was configured to ensure that both Windows and Linux VMs were sending the correct events into LAW.
+   - A unified **Data Collection Rule (DCR)** ensured both Windows and Linux VMs forwarded their respective service and performance logs to LAW.

 3. **Alert Rules**

-    -   Alert rules were defined to evaluate **metrics thresholds** or **KQL query results**.
+   - Alerts were defined using either **metric thresholds** (e.g., CPU > 85%) or **KQL-based log queries** (e.g., service down).

-    -   When conditions were met, the alert entered a **fired** state.
+   - When a condition was met, the alert transitioned into a **Fired** state and triggered downstream automation.

 4. **Action Group → Logic App**

-    -   Instead of linking each alert directly to a Runbook (which doesn’t scale well), all alerts were funneled into a **single Action Group**.
+   - Rather than linking alerts directly to Runbooks (which doesn’t scale), all alerts were tied to a **single Action Group**.

-    -   This Action Group triggered a **Logic App**, which parsed the incoming alert data and matched it to the correct remediation workflow.
+   - This Action Group invoked a **Logic App** that analyzed the alert payload and determined which Runbook to trigger based on alert name or tags.

 5. **Automation & Notification**

-    -   The Logic App invoked the matching **Automation Runbook**, which executed remediation on the affected VM.
+   - The Logic App authenticated via Managed Identity and called the corresponding **Automation Runbook** to perform remediation.

-    -   Once complete, the Logic App also sent a **notification via email** (and could be easily extended to Teams, ServiceNow, or webhooks).
+   - Upon completion, it also sent **email notifications** — a process that could easily be extended to Teams, ServiceNow, or webhook integrations.

 ----------